yitongdeng/YarnBall/README.md

 ## Usage
 This repo contains both a sample CLI and a C++ interface.
+In most cases, it is the easiest to load a scene directly through a provided JSON.
+A sample JSON format can be found in [cable_work_pattern.bcc](KittenEngine/configs/models/cable_work_pattern.bcc) Curves can be provided with .BCC files or .POLY formats.
+See [reader.cpp](KittenEngine/YarnBall/io/reader.cpp) for how to load additional formats.

 ### CLI
 The CLI contains some basic functionality for simulating and exporting scenes.